-Portfolio Section 3 Fund website As at the date of this PDS, the Portfolio comprises a direct interest in 23 Australian office Properties.
-As at the date of this PDS, the Portfolio is valued at \$2.53 billion and is diversified across New South Wales, Victoria, Queensland, Australian Capital Territory, South Australia, Western Australia and Tasmania.1 The current Portfolio can be found in the 'RG46 and PDS updated information' document on the Fund website.
-Fund debt Section 10.1 The Responsible Entity has a gearing target for the Fund of 30% to 45%.
+The key portfolio metrics of the current Portfolio can be found on the Fund website including in the 'RG46 and PDS updated information for Charter Hall Direct Industrial Fund No.4' document, which are incorporated by reference and are available from the Responsible Entity and on the Fund website (see section headed 'Incorporated material and updated information' under 'Important information' on the inside front cover of this PDS).

+Fund debt Section

+The Responsible Entity has a gearing target for the Fund of 30% to 45% (calculated on a look-through basis).
 Gearing may be temporarily higher in order to settle Property acquisitions or Portfolio investments with subsequent proceeds from the Offer used to reduce the Fund's gearing in line with the gearing target.
 Gearing may also be lower from time to time if the Responsible Entity determines it is prudent to be so.
+Refer also to section 5.3.

+Unit Price Section 8 The current Unit Price can be found on the Fund website.

+Fund website

-Unit Price Section 8 Fund website The current Unit Price can be found on the Fund website.
-Fees and costs Section Certain one off and ongoing fees are payable in relation to an investment in the Fund.
+Fees and costs Section

+Certain one off and ongoing fees are payable in relation to an investment in the Fund.
 Direct Investors may also elect to pay their adviser an upfront and/or ongoing professional fee for service.

+Risks Section

-Risks Section You should read this PDS in full before deciding whether to invest in the Fund and if you are in any doubt, you should consider consulting your financial adviser, stockbroker or other professional advisers.
+You should read this PDS in full before deciding whether to invest in the Fund and if you are in any doubt, you should consider consulting your financial adviser, stockbroker or other professional advisers.